sigopt/sigopt-server/sigoptlite/README.md

 # SigOpt-Lite

-SigOpt-Lite is an open source tool for locally running a lightweight version of [SigOpt](www.sigopt.com).
+SigOpt-Lite is an open source tool for locally running a lightweight version of [SigOpt](https://www.sigopt.com).
 Sigopt-Lite contains all the computation elements of SigOpt-Server, but bypasses the need to set up servers and Docker.
 SigOpt-Lite gives access to the SigOpt Core Module functionality; to learn more about that, visit the [SigOpt documentation](https://docs.sigopt.com/intro/sigopt-api-modules).
-To learn about how to host your own SigOpt server, visit our [SigOpt-Server documentation](../#README.md).
+To learn about how to host your own SigOpt server, visit our [SigOpt-Server documentation](../#README.md) or [the official SigOpt OSS site (sigopt.org)](https://sigopt.org/).

 ## Installation